Why Cycling For Your Supper Is Super – My Bicycle Holiday To Provence

 I’m halfway through a Headwater Holidays 6-day cycling trip in Provence, but I’ve already promised myself I’ll return to this hotel in the Mont Ventoux area in my car just to stock up on wine.

-When I chat to the hotel’s owner later I discover that this family-run hotel has been open for 38 years, meaning the British couple at breakfast have been loyal customers since he was a small boy and the place was being run by his father.
+When I chat to the hotel’s owner later I discover that this family-run hotel has been open for 38 years, meaning the British couple at breakfast have been loyal customers since the manager was just a small boy and the place was still being run by his father.

 I gather this information as I’m given a lift into town for a wine tasting, probably the only time in a week that I need to go anywhere by car.

 Aside from this ride and the transfers (which are included as part of this bicycle holiday in Provence), I feel quite delighted to be pedalling off each day under my own steam; the combined sense of purpose, excitement, freedom and virtue you get from swapping 4 wheels for 2 is, I have found, rather exhilarating.

 After breakfast the hotel’s idyllic courtyard falls silent, as most guests climb into cars and zip off into the hills to discover their own new favourite vintages or explore small villages before the midday heat sets in, and the reassuring French routine of the next mealtime rolls around again.